United States v. American Library Ass'n: Opinion of the Court

-In a plurality decision written by Chief Justice Rehnquist, the Supreme Court reversed the District Court's decision, and upheld the constitutionality of the Children's Internet Protection Act.
+In a plurality decision written by Chief Justice Rehnquist, the Supreme Court reversed the District Court's decision, and affirmed the constitutionality of the Children's Internet Protection Act.
 The court held that CIPA only required libraries to install software filters but not to require all patrons to use them, while patrons could also request that the filters be disabled.
 Thus, filters were not unacceptably restrictive.

-The Supreme Court also held that the public forum principles on which the district court relied were "out of place in the context of this case" and that Internet access in public libraries "is neither a 'traditional' nor a 'designated' public forum" under the established public forum law.
+The Supreme Court also held that the public forum principles on which the district court relied were "out of place in the context of this case" and that Internet access in public libraries "is neither a 'traditional' nor a 'designated' public forum" under established public forum law.
 A library does not acquire Internet terminals in order to "create a public forum for Web publishers to express themselves, any more than it collects books in order to provide a public forum for the authors of books to speak."
 The Court explained that the Internet is simply "another method for making information available in a school or library... [and is] no more than a technological extension of the book stack."

 Dissenting opinions

 Justice John Paul Stevens dissented, submitting that CIPA unlawfully conditioned receipt of government funding on the restriction of First Amendment rights, because CIPA denied the libraries any discretion in judging the merits of the blocked websites.

 Justice David Souter also dissented, arguing that CIPA was not narrowly tailored to achieve the government's legitimate interest in restricting harmful Internet content.
-He focused on the language of CIPA which said the library "may" unblock the filters for "bona fide research or other lawful purposes", which imposed eligibility on unblocking and left it up to the librarians discretion.
+He focused on the language of CIPA which said the library "may" unblock the filters for "bona fide research or other lawful purposes," which imposed eligibility on unblocking and left it up to the librarian's discretion.
 He believed this would prevent adults from accessing lawful and constitutionally protected speech.
 He suggested that to prevent this, children could be restricted to blocked terminals, leaving unblocked terminals available to adults.
 He believed CIPA to be an unconstitutional "content-based restriction on communication of material in the library's control that an adult could otherwise lawfully see" rising to the level of censorship.

 Impact

-The American Civil Liberties Union (ACLU) said that it was "disappointed" that the Supreme Court held that Congress can force public libraries to install blocking software on library Internet terminals, but noted that the ruling minimized the law's impact on adults, who can insist that the software be disabled.
+The American Civil Liberties Union (ACLU) said that it was "disappointed" that the Supreme Court held that Congress can force public libraries to install blocking software on their Internet terminals, but noted that the ruling minimized the law's impact on adults, who can request that the software be disabled.
 Chris Hansen, a senior staff attorney with the ACLU, also stated that "'Although we are disappointed that the Court upheld a law that is unequivocally a form of censorship, there is a silver lining.
 The Justices essentially rewrote the law to minimize its effect on adult library patrons."

 In 2016, the Wisconsin Court of Appeals ruled in Wisconsin v.
 David J. Reidinger that a library patron did not have a First Amendment right to view pornography in a public library, and if other patrons complain, such conduct could be considered a disturbance and subjected to a misdemeanor charge.